unaisshazan/firebase-contact-form-steps/README.md

 ## Steps
 # your website must be live
 # Move 1
-# create account in pageclip for contact form
+# create an account in pageclip for contact form
-# but before creating account on pageclip you need to creat account
+# but before creating account on pageclip you need to create an account
 # on github
 # https://github.com/
 # https://pageclip.co/